 Page over optimization is considered as gaming Google into tricks.
-These kinds of articles were written for search engine instead for reader and also they don’t provide any value.
+These kinds of articles are written for search engines instead of for readers, and they don’t provide any value.
 Keyword stuffing is a great example of over optimization.

 60. Site Over Optimization

-This one is same as above, but at domain level.
-It generally includes keyword stuffing, excessive keyword (and links) in header or footer, hidden text etc.
+This one is the same as above, but at domain level.
+It generally includes keyword stuffing, excessive keywords (and links) in the header or footer, hidden text etc.

 61. PageRank Sculpting

-Excessive PageRank Sculpting i.e. adding Nofollow tag to all outbound and internal links might gonna hurt you.
+Excessive PageRank Sculpting, i.e. adding the Nofollow tag to all outbound and internal links, might hurt you.

 62. Meta tag Spam

-It is usually observed that majority of keyword stuffing is done in Meta description.
-Repeating your focus keyword in meta tag can penalize your entire website.
+It is usually observed that the majority of keyword stuffing is done in the Meta description.
+Repeating your focus keyword in the meta tag can penalize your entire website.

 63. Affiliate Links

-Site with Affiliate links are observed carefully and if your website contains a lot of distracting links directed to eCommerce site, you deserve to be penalized.
+Sites with affiliate links are observed carefully and if your website contains a lot of distracting links directed at an eCommerce site, you deserve to be penalized.

 64. Hiding Affiliate Links

-If you are trying to hide few affiliate links with cloaking, better not to do so.
+If you are trying to hide a few affiliate links with cloaking, it is better not to do so.

 65. Distracting Ads

-Distracting ads like Pop up and Pop under are generally found in low quality websites/contents.
-This includes too many ads on a single page, high ads to content ratio, “download” ads, extra-large and flashy banner.
+Distracting ads like Pop up and Pop under are generally found on low-quality websites/content.
+This includes too many ads on a single page, high ads to content ratio, “download” ads, and extra-large and flashy banners.

 66. Long Internal Link Anchors

 Too long internal anchor text could draw keyword stuffing webspam penalties.
-Make sure your anchor texts have reasonable lengths.
+Make sure your anchor texts are a reasonable length.

 67. Overuse of Heading Tags

 Make sure you are not using too many heading tags (h1, h2 or h3).
-Placing multiple h1 tags could result in penalty.
-The best technique is to use single h1 tag following relevant number of h2 (and h3) tags.
+Placing multiple h1 tags could result in a penalty.
+The best technique is to use a single h1 tag following a relevant number of h2 (and h3) tags.

 68. High Link-to-Text Ratio

-Having a webpage that is all links and no added content is the sign of low quality site.
+Having a webpage that is all links and no added content is a sign of a low quality site.
 You might get penalized for doing this.

 69. Ads Above the Fold

 Ads above the fold are OK.
-Even Google search results show ads at top position.
+Even Google search results show ads in the top position.
 But too many ads that force the reader to scroll the page to find original content is not a sign of good quality.
-Remember, visitor is the first priority for Google, distracting them from valuable content in any form could cause penalty.
+Remember, visitors are the first priority for Google.
+Distracting them from valuable content in any form could cause a penalty.